top of page

 Let's Process These Clues

-John Townley, my 4th great grandfather, died in 1893.
+My fourth great-grandfather, John Townley, died in 1893.
 His son, Asa, died in 1883 and was buried in space 1, lot 60, section 100.

 Who is providing the information to the record keeper?

-John is Asa’s father and would have first-hand knowledge of when and where Asa was born.
+John is Asa’s father and would have firsthand knowledge of when and where Asa was born.

 What can we infer from this record?